Computer screen displaying command prompt with network ping commands and timeout results.

 Strategic Planning Annual technology roadmap review Monthly vCIO meetings, budget forecasting

-A 25-user business—typically a law firm, accounting practice, marketing agency, or growing healthcare office—pays between $3,500 and $5,000 per month for managed IT services.
-This tier reflects increased infrastructure complexity and higher support expectations.
+A 25-user business — typically a law firm, accounting practice, marketing agency, or growing healthcare office — pays between $3,500 and $5,000 per month.
+This tier typically includes:

 Pricing Factor Base Scenario Premium Scenario